DavidEule/Comic-metadata_changer/Brainstorming/ideas.md

     -possibly make it so that you are able to see all the metadata in the programm in addition to also be able to import it into the fields
-        -make a seperate window which shows you the metadata of the book seperate from the fields
+        -make a seperate window which shows you the metadata of the book seperate from the fields -make the text insde the secondary window change color on hover and make it so you cancopyx it to clipboard when clicking on it
+            -there should be a tooltip at the bottom of the secondary window telling the user how to do it, something like "press on the available data to copy it to your clipboard"

 # Cosmetic changes I intend to do later
     -make tkinter have a less ugly icon